ONDC-Official/geojson-utility/README.md

 - All endpoints requiring authentication need the `Authorization: Bearer <access_token>` header.
 - The JWT blacklist is cleaned up automatically on server startup and can be triggered manually via the admin endpoint.
-- All processed CSVs are stored in the database with a `geojson` column for each row.
-There is no row-level storage or querying.
 - Use Alembic for all future database schema changes.